ATT-Bub/pdsnd_github/README.md

 This also includes a script that takes in raw input to create an interactive experience in the terminal to present these statistics.

 ### Files used
-bikeshare_2.py
+bikeshare_2.py,
-chicago.csv
+chicago.csv,
-new_york_city.csv
+new_york_city.csv,
 washington.csv

 ### Credits
-Fored this repository from: https://github.com/udacity/pdsnd_github
+Forked this repository from: https://github.com/udacity/pdsnd_github